 - Resources and documentation to give to your nephrologist and/or dialysis team about talking about plant based diet

-This course is broken into two blocks and is under review by CDR for 3 CPE credits.
+This course is broken into two blocks and has been approved by CDR for 3 CPE credits.

 An incredible reference sheet of websites, research articles, and books.